Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 What to Consider When Choosing a Thermal Shock Chamber

-Things to consider include:
+Things to consider are:

 Thermal Shock Chamber Temperature Range

-Single cooling system from -20 °C to -40 °C
+Single cooling system from -20°C to -40°C

-Dual cooling system from -50 °C to -70 °C
+Dual cooling system from -50°C to -70°C

 Temperature Exchange Rate